Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/denizen.md

 ## Addons

-- Denizen can be use on [Citizens](citizens2) NPCs too: https://www.spigotmc.org/resources/citizens.13811/
+- Denizen can be used on [Citizens](citizens2) NPCs too: https://www.spigotmc.org/resources/citizens.13811/
 - Use Depenizen to effectively communicate with a wide range of other plugins: https://github.com/DenizenScript/Depenizen/blob/master/README.md
 - You can make your own Discord Bot too: https://github.com/DenizenScript/dDiscordBot

 ---